andreafabrizi/DNSProxy/README.md

     |   tunneled towards a DoH-aware resolver webservice  |
     +-----------------------------------------------------+
 ```
-We generally mention *DNSProxy* by considering both DoH and pre-DoH branches, as
+We generally refer to *DNSProxy* software by considering both DoH and pre-DoH
-design is the same for both:
+branches, as design foundations are the same for both.
+Consider dnsp-h2 as the
+"RFC-compliant spinoff" of old/abandoned dnsp:
-- *dnsp-h2* will take care to craft well-formed DNS packets in accordance to RFC
+- *dnsp-h2* will take care of crafting well-formed DNS packets in accordance to
+  foundation RFCs RFC-1035 and RFC-8484.
-- *dnsp* is now **deprecated** and should not be used (pre-DoH formats only)
+- *dnsp* is now **deprecated** and should not be used.
+It historically supported
+  RFC-1035 DNS responses, but had slightly different architecture and was born
+  long before the DoH draft (therefore, it only support pre-DoH formats).

 Also note that *dnsp* binary (pre-DOH version of DNSProxy) is only kept in
 repository for historical reasons, offers  no backward-compatibility and may